Elouera, New South Wales: Mine fire

+Aftermath (1921-1946)

 Once it was clear that the mine would not reopen Elouera's inhabitants, amenities, and businesses departed rapidly.
 The school closed, in May 1921, followed by the post office, in December 1921.
 The Royal Hotel had closed by October 1922, and the Elouera Hotel also closed.
-By May 1923, reportedly, there was only one family left living in Elouera; the family of Robert Gardiner, the mine's accountant, was living there, at least as late as 1930.
+By May 1923, reportedly, there was only one family left living in Elouera; the family of Robert Gardiner, the mine's accountant, may have been living there, at least as late as 1930.
 It is probable that, after 1930, or thereabout, Elouera was deserted.

 The C.S.A.
-Mine's closure was one of three that severely affected the Cobar area, in rapid succession; the others were the closure of the vast Great Cobar Mine, the town's main employer, in March 1919, and the unexpected closure of the large Occidental Gold Mine, at Wrightville, in July 1921.
-The closure of the Great Cobar and C.S.A.
-Mines affected smaller copper mines that used the larger mines' smelters.
+Mine's closure was one of many that severely affected the Cobar area, in rapid succession; the two most significant others were the closure of the vast Great Cobar Mine, the town's main employer, in March 1919, and the unexpected closure of the large Occidental Gold Mine, at Wrightville, in July 1921.
+The closure of the Great Cobar and C.S.A. mines affected smaller copper mines that used the larger mines' smelters, causing those smaller mines to also close.
 As work for miners disappeared, buildings were removed, from Wrightville and Cobar, to be re-erected in more prosperous places, and the same probably happened at Elourera.
+In 1934, it was reported the disused railway line was to be repaired, so that equipment could be removed from the mine site.

 The plant and buildings at Kandos were sold off in 1925; the timber from its large building was reused at the nearby cement plant, but its prominent concrete chimney stack would stand until the 1980s.

 The fire in the C.S.A mine was reported to be still burning in 1935.
-The company kept the mine, and its smelter, for many years.
+The company kept the mine, and its furnaces, for many years.
 However, the circumstances were never appropriate to reopen it, during the years before the company began to be wound up in December 1946.
 Before then, around early 1942, the mine's equipment had been sold.